-Children with learning and thinking differences are more likely to be diagnosed with mental health issues than their peers.
+Children who learn and think differently are more likely to be diagnosed with mental health issues than their peers.

 Not all psychotherapists provide the same services.

-It might not surprise you that children with learning and thinking differences may also struggle emotionally.
+It might not surprise you that children who learn and think differently may also struggle emotionally.
 Research shows that these kids are four to six times more likely to be diagnosed with a mental health disorder than other kids their age.

 Here’s a brief look at some of the choices you may have when your child needs psychotherapy.
 Make sure whichever professional you choose is licensed to practice in your state.